nablarch/nablarch-document/en/application_framework/adaptors/jaxrs_adaptor.rst

   </component>

 .. tip::
-  If `Jackson (external site, English) <https://github.com/FasterXML/jackson>`_  is not bundled with the web application server to be used, deploy the Jackson module with the application module as a set.
+  If `Jackson (external site) <https://github.com/FasterXML/jackson>`_  is not bundled with the web application server to be used, deploy the Jackson module with the application module as a set.

 To change (add) the body converter used in each environment
 ----------------------------------------------------------------------